 Recording and capturing video footage have become one of the most pervasive public and non-public surveillance types.
 Anyone with a cell phone can capture video footage.
 The footage can even become official evidence in a court trial.

-Investigation professionals use more advanced and high-tech equipment to perform surveillance or capture hidden videos.
+Investigation professionals use more advanced high-tech equipment to surveillance or capture hidden videos.
 Such equipment includes packaged camera systems, CCTV, and DVR monitors.

 Police officers, investigation professionals, and even the military use drones for aerial surveillance.
 Drones help law enforcement officials search for subjects, conduct surveillance, and monitor disaster areas.
 Drones can capture both photographs and video footage.

 Other types of spy security cams include hidden cameras that are covert and out of sight, wireless security cameras, stealth cams for hats, covert glasses, and hidden camera buttons.

 Also, parents can use nanny cams to keep tabs on babysitters and nannies.
 Includes wireless nanny observation cams, hidden nanny cameras, and minicams.
 Also, learn how to find hidden cameras with an electronic bug detector.